 - Provide for pets

 - Name guardians for your child(ren)

-You should consult with an experienced lawyer before generating a will.
+You should consult with an experienced Charlotte wills attorney before generating a will.
 You want to ensure your will is legally enforceable.
 Also, the legal insight you receive is priceless as this document contains valuable information about the future of your property and assets.